 We’re living in challenging times for digital publishers.
 While the Facebook-Google duopoly continues to grab an ever-increasing share of digital advertising budgets, a growing segment of consumers are turning to adblock software or adblock extensions to disable ads completely.
-In this harsh climate, publishers are increasingly turning to subscription models as a sustainable source of revenue.
+In this harsh climate, publishers are increasingly turning to digital subscription models as a sustainable source of revenue.
 In fact, publishers can effectively monetize adblock traffic.

-Dollars for paying subscribers are considerably more reliable than fickle advertising CPM’s providing publishers with a stable, diversified and sustainable path to profitability.
+Dollars for paying subscribers are considerably more reliable than fickle advertising CPM’s, providing publishers with a stable, diversified and sustainable revenue stream.
 Perhaps most surprisingly, those same readers who are currently using adblocking tools may be among your best bets for converting to a paid content subscription.
-Adblock monetization should include both near-term revenue recovery tactics such as whitelisting and ad-reinsertion, as well as opportunities for long term visitor engagement via paid subscriptions, email signups, and more.
+Adblock monetization should include both near-term revenue recovery tactics such as whitelisting and ad-reinsertion, as well as opportunities for long term visitor engagement via paid subscriptions, email signups, social signups and more.

 Why adblockers might actually be your best subscribers